markdav-is/Hexstor/README.md

 - init the submodules (see discussion)
 - build oqtane.framework/oqtane.sln
 - build Hexstor.sln
+- set Oqtane.Server as the startup project
+- run Oqtane.server (or IIS Express)
 - create a local dev DB or get the dev DB creds from @markdav-is